scritcash/scrit-whitepaper/scrit-whitepaper.md

 In scenario 4. (both offline) the sender scans a QR code from the recipient containing the payment sum, the DBC public key of the recipient, and configuration data for a local Bluetooth or WiFi connection to the recipient.
-The sender opens up a local Bluetooh or WiFi connection to transfer **previously assigned** DBCs to the recipient.
+The sender opens up a local Bluetooth or WiFi connection to transfer **previously assigned** DBCs to the recipient.
 The recipient checks locally that he hasn't seen these DBCs before (to prevent a double spends) and confirms the payments.
 This